nikolaDrljaca/dotfiles/README.md

 - You can make changes to the linked files as if they were "the real" ones.
 This goes both ways.
 Editing the link and the source effectively creates the same changes.

+## Adding a new config

+Just create the config structure as it would need to be in the `$HOME/dotfiles` folder and run the `stow .` command INSIDE that directory.

 ## Installation

 First, check out the dotfiles repo in your $HOME directory using git